chesterjl/chesterjl/README.md

-# 💫 About Me:
+# 👋 About Me
-👋 About Me<br>Hi!
+Hi!
 I'm Chester, an aspiring Software Engineer with a growing passion for building scalable and efficient applications. <br><br>

 # 💻 Tech Stack: